+Financial

-Financial liabilities at amortised cost HK\$'000
+liabilities at amortised cost

+HK\$'000

-Trade and bills payables 279,912
+Trade payables 246,441

-Financial liabilities included in other payables and accruals 193,291
+Financial liabilities included in other payables and accruals 170,293

-Amounts due to associates 17,891
+Amounts due to associates 15,584

+Amounts due to a joint venture 702

-Amounts due to related companies 30,341
+Amounts due to related companies 31,334

-Interest-bearing bank borrowings 100,998

-Lease liabilities 95,479
+Lease liabilities 92,665

-717 912
+557,019

-45. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS
+44. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS

-Management has assessed that the fair values of cash and cash equivalents, the current portion of trade and bills receivables, trade and bills payables, financial assets included in prepayments, other receivables and other assets, financial liabilities included in other payables and accruals, and amounts due from/to related companies, associates and a joint venture approximate to their carrying amounts largely due to the short term maturities of these instruments.
+Management has assessed that the fair values of cash and cash equivalents, the current portion of trade receivables, trade payables, financial assets included in prepayments, other receivables and other assets, financial liabilities included in other payables and accruals, and amounts due from/to related companies, associates and a joint venture approximate to their carrying amounts largely due to the short term maturities of these instruments.

 The Group's finance department headed by the finance manager is responsible for determining the policies and procedures for the fair value measurement of financial instruments.
 The finance manager reports directly to the chief financial officer and the audit committee.
-At each reporting date, the finance department analyses the movements in the values of financial instruments and determines the major inputs applied in the valuation.
+At the end of each reporting period, the finance department analyses the movements in the values of financial instruments and determines the major inputs applied in the valuation.
 The valuation is reviewed and approved by the chief financial officer.
 The valuation process and results are discussed with the audit committee twice a year for interim and annual financial reporting.